 K - 2

-This lesson introduces students to how soybeans are grown by farmers, teaches seed anatomy through a seed dissection activity, and illustrates the germination of the soybean plant.
+Students explore how soybeans are grown by farmers, examine seed anatomy through a seed dissection activity, and observe the germination of a soybean plant.
+Grades K-2

 Interest Approach — Engagement:

 - Soybean Pictures

 - Soybean seeds (soaked overnight), 1 per student (soybean seeds can be obtained from local farmers or regular bean seeds from a garden center can be used)

 - Soybean products (chocolate, plastic, crayons, and vegetable oil)